-I am seeking the NKT405 and NKT406.
+I am seeking the NKT406.
 If you know where I might obtain any, please

-I am seeking the NKT420 transistor.
+I am seeking the NKT415, NKT416, and NKT420 transistors.
 If you know where I might obtain any, please

 Finally come NKT450 to NKT453, germanium PNP high-power amplifier transistors, rated at 3 Amps maximum collector current.

-The NKT600 range comprises germanium PNP alloy-diffused transistors in TO-8 cans, for VHF applications.
+The NKT600 group comprises germanium PNP alloy-diffused transistors in TO-8 outline, for VHF applications.
 The 1962 Products portfolio lists:

 The NKT700 range contains all the NPN germanium transistors in the NKT series.
-It includes both AF and RF types but all are low-power devices in TO-1 cans.
+All are low-power devices.
+The 1962 Products Portfolio lists: